-- 315 of the building.
+ing all of its talks grouped in the same part of the building.
 The poster hall is organized alphabetically by section.
-What if we leveraged what we're seeing in Figures 5 and 7 to physically place related sections next to each other?
+What if we leveraged what we are seeing in Figs. 5 and 7 to physically place related sections next to each other?
 For example, the Fall Meeting could place Natural Hazards posters next to Informatics posters to stimulate more discussion.
-Similarly, Public Affairs and Union sessions could be physically located near Education sessions and, having identified the trend in Figure 7, attendees could be encouraged to visit related presentations they may not otherwise be aware of.
-The AGU has been - 320 exploring a related idea via their Scientific Neighborhoods7.
-Although, to the best of our knowledge, Scientific Neighborhoods are not based on any network analysis.
+Similarly, Public Affairs and Union sessions could be physically located near Education sessions and, having identified the trend in Fig. 7, attendees could be encouraged to visit related presentations they may not otherwise be aware of.
+The AGU has been exploring a related idea via their Scientific Neighborhoods (https://fallmeeting.agu.org/2018/ scientific-neighborhoods/, last access: 21 January 2019), although, to the best of our knowledge, Scientific Neighborhoods are not based on any network analysis.

 Another option is to facilitate navigation of the meeting via analytics tools built on top of the AGU's historic meeting data.
-A simple example is shown in Figure 10.
-This so-called force directed graph adds additional information to a standard network graph.
-In a force directed graph the distance between two nodes is indicative of the strength of the connection.
-For instance, in Figure 10 we are showing the 10 AGU members who most used the oceanographic Aerosols keyword.
-R. Weber has used this keyword the most over the 17-year period 2000 to 2017.
+A simple example is shown in Fig. 10.
+This so-called force-directed graph adds additional information to a standard network graph.
+In a force-directed graph the distance between two nodes is indicative of the strength of the connection.
+For instance, in Fig. 10 we show the 10 AGU members who most used the oceanographic Aerosols keyword.
+R. Weber used this keyword the most over the 17-year period 2000 to 2017.
 This is indicated in the figure where the R. Weber node is closest to the central Aerosols node.